Jemurai/audithelper/README.md

-# GAA = Go Away Auditor
+# Audit Helper

 Basically, make it quick and easy to get information to support audits.

 ## Getting GAA

-You can build gaa just by cloning, installing dependencies and running `go build`.
+You can build audithelper just by cloning, installing dependencies and running `go build`.
 If you want to just run from source, you can just clone then run `go run main.go <platform>` which is fine for some folks.

-If you want to get a prebuilt release version, you can get it from [here](https://github.com/Jemurai/gaa/releases) for your platform.
+If you want to get a prebuilt release version, you can get it from [here](https://github.com/Jemurai/audithelper/releases) for your platform.

 ## Running

 You can use gaa to audit github, aws or google apps.
 To do so, you need to set up access.
 The following sections show how to set up access and run for each different platform.
-In principle, it is just `gaa <platform>`.
+In principle, it is just `audithelper <platform>`.

 ## GitHub